argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

       - |
         echo "{\"kind\": \"ConfigMap\", \"apiVersion\": \"v1\", \"metadata\": { \"name\": \"$ARGOCD_APP_NAME\", \"namespace\": \"$ARGOCD_APP_NAMESPACE\", \"annotations\": {\"Foo\": \"$ARGOCD_ENV_FOO\", \"KubeVersion\": \"$KUBE_VERSION\", \"KubeApiVersion\": \"$KUBE_API_VERSIONS\",\"Bar\": \"baz\"}}}"
   # The discovery config is applied to a repository.
 If every configured discovery tool matches, then the plugin may be
   # used to generate manifests for Applications using the repository.
+If the discovery config is omitted then the plugin
+  # will not match any application but can still be invoked explicitly by specifying the plugin name in the app spec.
   # Only one of fileName, find.glob, or find.command should be specified.
 If multiple are specified then only the
   # first (in that order) is evaluated.
   discover: